dshaw1/next-train-rn/README.md

-# Next Train - Melbourne
+# Next Train - Melbourne(In progress)
-A simple way to add your favourite train journeys to your phone.
+My first React Native project, thought I'd make a simple train journey planning app for Melbournians.

 TODO
 - DRY up code and clean up variable naming, use of this.state.etc...